Solar System: Past

+Present and future

+The Solar System remains in a relatively stable, slowly evolving state by following isolated, gravitationally bound orbits around the Sun.
+Although the Solar System has been fairly stable for billions of years, it is technically chaotic, and may eventually be disrupted.
+There is a small chance that another star will pass through the Solar System in the next few billion years.
+Although this could destabilize the system and eventually lead millions of years later to expulsion of planets, collisions of planets, or planets hitting the Sun, it would most likely leave the Solar System much as it is today.

+The Sun's main-sequence phase, from beginning to end, will last about 10 billion years for the Sun compared to around two billion years for all other subsequent phases of the Sun's pre-remnant life combined.
 The Solar System will remain roughly as it is known today until the hydrogen in the core of the Sun has been entirely converted to helium, which will occur roughly 5 billion years from now.
 This will mark the end of the Sun's main-sequence life.
 At that time, the core of the Sun will contract with hydrogen fusion occurring along a shell surrounding the inert helium, and the energy output will be greater than at present.
 The outer layers of the Sun will expand to roughly 260 times its current diameter, and the Sun will become a red giant.
 Because of its increased surface area, the surface of the Sun will be cooler (2,600 K at its coolest) than it is on the main sequence.